tanjimbinamin/health-care-website/README.md

 In this project, I have used authentication system. there are two auth system is used in this project.
 One is with google other is password authentication.
 ### `Private-Routing`

 Some routes have been declared as private .
 When you click the button to see the details of a gym machine, then you will be redirected to the login page asking for the authentication.
-Two more routes is also declared as a private. one is trainer another one is blog.
+Two more routes is also declared as a private. one is
+## trainer
+another one is
+## blog